 A part-time employee will be paid for vacation time on a pro-rated basis in accordance with his/her regular hours of work.
-For instance, if a part-time employee regularly works five (5) hours per day, then the part-time employee will only be entitled five (5) hours of pay when he/she takes a vacation day.
+For instance, if a part-time employee regularly works five (5) hours per day, then the part-time employee will only be entitled five (5) hours of pay when he/she takes a vacation day. -

 You are expected to take your vacation during the year in which it is earned.
 Vacation time may be taken in full day or half day increments.
 The Town will not pay employees for unused, accrued vacation time at the end of the year.
-Vacation time may be carried over and accumulated to a maximum of thirty (30) days in subsequent years.
-An employee will not be paid accrued, unused vacation pay upon termination from employment unless the employee has been actively employed for at least six (6) months prior to the termination and: (1) in the event of resignation or retirement, the employee has given two (2) weeks' notice of his/her intent to resign or retire; or (2) in the event of involuntary discharge, the termination was not "for cause," as determined by the Town.
+Vacation time may be carried over and accumulated to a maximum of thirty (30) days 300 hours in subsequent years.
+Any accrued time over 300 hours (measured at December 31) will be lost and not compensated for.
+For part-time employees, this amount is prorated by his/her regular hours in a work week, divided by 40 hours.
+An employee will not be paid for accrued, unused vacation pay time upon termination from employment unless the employee has been actively employed for at least six (6) months prior to the termination and: (1) in the event of resignation or retirement, the employee has given two (2) weeks' notice of his/her intent to resign or retire; or (2) in the event of involuntary discharge, the termination was not "for cause," as determined by the Town.